Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 ## Motivation

 GeoGuessr, a popular online game with a dedicated community, challenges players to identify locations from images provided by Google Street View, demonstrating the difficulty of accurately guessing image locations.
 Advances in artificial intelligence (AI), particularly in multimodal and visual AI technologies, have created opportunities to automate and enhance this task significantly.
-Inspired by this concept, the introduction of the PIGEON model "Predicting Image Geolocations" leverages advanced visual embeddings from CLIP-ViT to significantly improve accuracy in automated image geolocation. <br>
+Inspired by this concept, the introduction of the PIGEON model "Predicting Image Geolocations" [<a href="#ref5">5</a>] leverages advanced visual embeddings from CLIP-ViT [<a href="#ref14">14</a>] to significantly improve accuracy in automated image geolocation. <br>

 This blog post aims to provide a comprehensive overview of the key ideas behind PIGEON, place it within the broader context of multimodal AI research, and explore practical applications and ethical considerations of this technology.
 As we will later showcase, this approach can even outperform GeoGuessr professionals in pinpointing geolocations on the map based on Street View images.
 Join us as we explore the capabilities of PIGEON!